 With so many options and still so much to learn about this disease, there is some debate as to the most effective treatment options.
 However, there are a few guiding principles that have shown to make effective treatment plans, backed up by scientific studies.

-According to the National Institute on Drug Abuse (NIDA), there are 13 principles that make for effective treatment.
+According to the National Institute on Drug Abuse (NIDA), 13 principles make for effective treatment.
 Many of them are so important that treatment centers build their approach to treatment around them.
 Here are some of the most notable principles of effective treatment.

 While treatment plans may vary widely, with no two looking exactly the same, each should come from the perspective that addiction is chronic, long-lasting, and difficult to overcome.
 Relapse is very common.
 In fact, it occurs at about the same rate as other diseases like diabetes and hypertension.
 Relapse prevention strategies must be used to lead to long-lasting recovery.

-Treating addiction isn’t just about treating the marijuana use disorder.
+Treating addiction isn’t just about treating marijuana use disorder.
 It requires a holistic look at multiple aspects of a person’s life.
-There are a number of factors that can potentially cause or contribute to addiction and the addiction can wreak havoc in multiple areas of a person’s life.
+Several factors can potentially cause or contribute to addiction, and the addiction can wreak havoc in multiple areas of a person’s life.
 For that reason, effective marijuana addiction treatment has to consider your medical, psychological, social, vocational, financial, and legal needs.

 Levels of Care

 This level of care includes inpatient treatment and partial hospitalization.
 Inpatient treatment is highly intensive and can help people with ongoing medical concerns and people who need 24-7 medical monitoring.
-Some drugs can have dangerous post-acute withdrawal symptom for up to a few weeks and round the clock medical monitoring is ideal in such cases.
-In this level of care, you will receive extra stability medical, emotional, or psychological needs that require a higher level of care.
+Some drugs can have dangerous post-acute withdrawal symptoms for up to a few weeks, and around-the-clock medical monitoring is ideal in such cases.
+In this level of care, you will receive extra stability for medical, emotional, or psychological needs that require a higher level of care.

 Also called IOP, this is a level of care in which clients live independently but spend more than nine hours in treatment every week.
 This level of care is marked by high-intensity clinical therapies with a degree of independence and self-sufficiency.
 Though you live on your own or in sober living residence, you will still have access to highly structured care.
 Therapies can include one-on-one sessions, group sessions, family therapy, and much more.

 This is the lowest level of formal addiction treatment and involves fewer than nine hours of clinical therapy every week.
 Outpatient services are an ideal step between high-intensity levels of care and complete independence.
-While you live on your own and start to ease back into everyday life, you will still be able to address triggers, cravings, and challenges that arise with your therapist.
+While you live on your own and start to ease back into everyday life, you can still address triggers, cravings, and challenges that arise with your therapist.

 How Dangerous is Marijuana?